jpritikin/coach/content/docs/me/psychoactive/psilomethoxin/_index.md

 A group might plan a *hikrodose* that consists of consuming Pm and then hiking through nature together.[^hikrodose] With a dose of 1g or less, you may not feel anything unusual during the hike.
-If you time the hike to conclude about 90 minutes after ingestion then you will likely be well placed to enjoy the remainder of the Pm effects as you rest.[^hikrodose-mech]
+If you time the hike to conclude about 90 minutes after ingestion then you will likely be well placed to enjoy the remainder of the Pm effects as you rest.

 ### Setting